 Lucy used to sing a song in the car on the way to get her chemotherapy: Time to get my chemo on.

-Today, Lucy is a healthy 3-year-old who loves playing with her sister, Kate and her brother, Ben.
+Today, Lucy is healthy and she loves playing with her sister, Kate and her brother, Ben.

 Melanie credits the Mothers for Hope, a group that the Child Cancer Fund sponsors, for helping process her emotions during Lucy’s treatments.